Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Implementation and Simulation Results

 \subsection{SCT Design Results}

 Initially, all studied cores were physically synthesized for the placement and frequency conditions set above.
-These results are obtained from Cadence Innovus and are reported as pre-ECO results in Table \ref{tab:cores_phys_res} (``Before SCT insertion'').
-As we assume the attacker has no means to stop the clock delivery to the entire circuit, we have included the clock tree power in our results as it has to be accounted for in the SCT power constraint.
-Notice how the clock tree power is significant when compared to the leakage power of the targets, even for the LF variants.
-Different SCTs were designed for each target by setting a power budget for the SCTs to be 10\% of the sum of leakage and clock tree power.
-Importantly, this is \textbf{not} a limitation of the methodology, an attacker can pick any other threshold and still design the SCT accordingly.
+These results are obtained from an industry-grade physical synthesis tool and are reported as pre-ECO results in Table \ref{tab:cores_phys_res} (``Before SCT insertion'').
+As we assume the attacker has no means to stop the clock delivery to the entire circuit, we have included the clock tree (CT) power in our results, as it has to be accounted for in the SCT power constraint.
+Notice how the CT power is significant compared to the targets' leakage power, even for the LF variants.
+Different SCTs were designed for each target by setting a power budget for the SCTs to be 10\% of the sum of leakage and CT power.
+Since our leaking scheme does not require a high signal-to-noise ratio (SNR) to operate; we argue the 10\% margin is a good trade of capability of leaking the bits and stealthiness.
+Importantly, this is \textbf{not} a limitation of the methodology; an attacker can pick any other threshold and still design the SCT accordingly.

-With the goal of obtaining a better understanding of the static power consumption of the cores, we performed a Monte Carlo (MC) simulation using Cadence Spectre.
+With the goal of obtaining a better understanding of the static power consumption of the cores, we performed SPICE Monte Carlo (MC) simulations using a commercial circuit simulator.
 The MC simulation was performed for 10000 samples, varying only the process characteristics, with the temperature fixed to 25$^{\circ}$C. Fig.~\ref{fig:MCsimulation} depicts the static power distribution of the PST\_HFLD core.
 As expected, there are obvious outliers.
 Nevertheless, the distribution average matches the value reported in Table \ref{tab:cores_phys_res} for the typical corner.
 We will later show that the SCT is implemented in the very same region of the IC as the target, therefore we can also expect the same shifts in power due to process variation.
 This is an important observation: if a given die falls closer to the FF corner than to TT, it will be faster and more power hungry -- but so will be the trojan, nearly at the same rate.
 Therefore, we argue that we can safely utilize the nominal power values reported in Table \ref{tab:cores_phys_res} for RO design, regardless of the quality of the fabricated silicon.